3. Marcus Verus

 “Dearly.”
 There was a ring of nasty satisfaction in the voice.

 Marcus nodded.
 He set the urn into its niche, beside the urns of Quintus’s two brothers.
 The first urn, a small one, for the infant Marcus Annius Verus IV.
 They’d called him Marcus Aurelius, their “golden one”.
 The second urn, larger, for Numerius who fought sickness his whole life and finally succumbed at twelve years old.
 Now the third for Quintus, the largest urn of all.
-Three clay vessels, growing in height like steps, where all that remained of his sons.
+Three clay vessels, growing in height like steps, were all that remained of his sons.

 That weight ground down on Marcus again, threatening to smother his resolve.
 He cast about for a distraction.